cordialgerm/foe_foundry/data/5e_canonical/young_silver_dragon.md

 **Cold Breath**.
 The dragon exhales an icy blast in a 30- foot cone.
 Each creature in that area must make a DC 17 Constitution saving throw, taking 54 (12d8) cold damage on a failed save, or half as much damage on a successful one.

 **Paralyzing Breath**.
 The dragon exhales paralyzing gas in a 30-foot cone.
 Each creature in that area must succeed on a DC 17 Constitution saving throw or be paralyzed for 1 minute.
-A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
+A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.</statblock>